 Virtually all the courses identified in that program are open to JDs.
 Students interested in this sub-field should also consider a number of cross-listed courses offered together with the Stern School of Business.

 Given the increasing relevance of international law, those interested in teaching others this subject have a number of career paths.
 A number of intergovernmental organizations, including the UN’s Codification Division, offer teaching or other education opportunities.
 NGOs and corporate offices also engage in legal education efforts, here and abroad.
 Those interested in teaching in a law school (whether in the United States or abroad) either full-time or as an adjunct, should take advantage of the many opportunities offered at NYU to produce scholarship, a common prerequisite for such positions.
 Most of the seminars offered in this field provide an opportunity to write a research paper under direct faculty supervision and many of the relevant courses permit students, with faculty permission, to write a supervised paper for additional course credit.
 Other courses, such as the Hauser Colloquium and the International Human Rights and Humanitarian Law Scholarship Seminar, expose students to cutting-edge scholarship in the field while encouraging students to develop their own scholarly agenda.
 In addition, at least two regularly taught courses, Advanced International Law, and the History and Theory of International Law, are particularly suited to those contemplating academic careers.
-Of course, those who see themselves in academia either upon graduation or sometime thereafter should also take advantage of NYU’s many extra-curricular activities to engage with the academy, including work on student or peer-reviewed journals or as faculty research assistants, as well as participation in academic programs organized by, for example, the IILJ or the Center on Constitutional Transitions.
+Of course, those who see themselves in academia either upon graduation or sometime thereafter should also take advantage of NYU’s many extra-curricular activities to engage with the academy, including work on student or peer-reviewed journals or as faculty research assistants, as well as participation in academic programs organized by, for example, the IILJ.
 For more advice concerning academic careers, click here.